Webinar

 Every now and again, you're looking at an address that doesn't exist.
 Sometimes it's an address that's recently been condemned, demolished, or otherwise no longer in use.
 More often, it's because the address never existed in the first place.
 No one has a use for an imaginary address.
 The post office has no use for it, you have no use for it.
 So a validation of the address will just tell you that it can't find the address, making it invalid.

-How Do I Get the USPS to Recognize My Address
+How do I get the USPS to recognize my address

 Getting the United States Postal Service to recognize your address doesn't need to be difficult but it may take a few months to take effect.
 So, the sooner you get started the better.
 Addresses managed by the United States Address Management System (AMS) allows the public to submit address changes.
 You can find your local AMS office by entering your city and state or ZIP Code here.